 - Business Communications

 A first-rate MBA program allows students to dig deeper into the business areas that are of the most interest to them.
-That’s why the Smith Online MBA program offers five in-demand specialization tracks, affording students the option to build a concentrated set of skills and boost their competitive edge in the job market.
+That’s why the Smith Online MBA program offers five in-demand specialization tracks and a general MBA option, affording students the option to build a concentrated set of skills and boost their competitive edge in the job market.
 Students choose from selective courses within these focuses, which will build out their Foundation II curriculum.
-The program specializations include:
+The program specializations the university offers include:

 - Accounting: Develop advanced managerial accounting skills, such as analyzing and tracking financial information that applies to business strategy and asset management.